Some anomalies/questions which are not necessarily important, but do puzzle me or where I find existing explanations to be unsatisfying.

 AI

-• What, algorithmically, are mathematicians doing when they do math which explains how their proofs can usually be wrong but their results usually right?
+What, algorithmically, are mathematicians doing when they do math which explains how their proofs can usually be wrong but their results usually right?

 Is it equivalent to a kind of tree search like MCTS or something else?
 They wouldn’t seem to be doing a literal tree search because then there would almost never be mistakes in the proof (as the built-up tree of theorems only explores valid inferential steps), but if they’re not, then how are they handling ‘logical uncertainty’?
 Are they doing something like MCTS’s random playouts where lemmas are not proven but simply heuristically given a truth value to shortcut exploration and the heuristic is accurate enough to usually guess correctly and this is why the proofs are wrong but the results are right?

-• NN overparameterization: We can train large deep slow neural networks to human-level performance on many tasks, and we can then train small shallow fast versions of those NNs to save energy/enable mobile deployment, so why can’t we train small shallow fast NNs in the first place?
+NN overparameterization: We can train large deep slow neural networks to human-level performance on many tasks, and we can then train small shallow fast versions of those NNs to save energy/enable mobile deployment, so why can’t we train small shallow fast NNs in the first place?
 And what would happen if we did figure it out?

-• how can we detect emergent steganography & deception in large neural network models?
+how can we detect emergent steganography & deception in large neural network models?

 Technology

-• Who invented the 2-of-2 NashX ‘exploding box’ Nash equilibrium for mutually-untrusting trade?
+Who invented the 2-of-2 NashX ‘exploding box’ Nash equilibrium for mutually-untrusting trade?

-• On a similar note, how did the FBI really find the Silk Road 1 server in Iceland—which was so key to finding the Pennsylvania backup server and then Ross Ulbricht himself in SF?
-Agent Tarbell’s story never made sense (sounding suspiciously like an obfuscated SQLi attack, raising questions about legality) and he decamped bizarrely quickly for the private sector after what should have been a career-defining triumph, nor has the FBI ever gone into any detail about it (it did not come up at trial due to major strategic errors by the defense).
-It is also highly suspicious that some fake IDs Ross Ulbricht bought to rent servers were intercepted & he was interviewed in SF by LE not long before the server was supposedly located—quite a coincidence in timing.
-The SR1 investigation was riddled with corruption and questionable actions, and the finding of the SR1 server smells like another case, of a rogue agent or perhaps parallel construction.
-What really happened in Iceland?
+The Iceland server was so key to finding the Pennsylvania backup server and then Ross Ulbricht himself in SF, but parts of it have never added up.
+Agent Tarbell’s story about how he supposedly found the IP address never made sense (sounding suspiciously like an obfuscated SQLi attack, raising questions about legality) and he decamped bizarrely quickly for the private sector after what should have been a career-defining triumph, nor has the FBI ever gone into any detail about it (it did not come up at trial due to major strategic errors by the defense).
+It is also highly suspicious that some fake IDs Ross Ulbricht bought to rent servers were intercepted & he was interviewed in SF by LE not long before the server was supposedly located—quite a coincidence in timing…

-• How does the advertising harm effect, where any advertisement on a website appears to reduce broadly-defined usage by ~10%, work when most users cannot be bothered to install adblock and don’t seem to care?
+How does the advertising harm effect, where any advertisement on a website appears to reduce broadly-defined usage by ~10%, work when most users cannot be bothered to install adblock and don’t seem to care?
 Is there a subtle average effect on all users, who are simply unaware of the irritation or have never experienced the alternative and so are simply mistaken in claiming to not mind & not using adblock, or is there heterogeneity where a relatively small fraction of users do mind intensely, and that drives the effect?

-• returns to good design: what is the ‘shape’ of returns on investment in industrial design, UI/UX, typography etc?
+returns to good design: what is the ‘shape’ of returns on investment in industrial design, UI/UX, typography etc?
 Is it a sigmoid with a golden mean of effort vs return… or a parabola where you want to pass the unhappy valley of mediocrity?

 Physics of taste.
 A more plausible mechanism involves the difference you can literally see: the bubbles during boiling.
-Microwaved water, because it heats the entire volume of water evenly compared to a hot heating element at the bottom of the kettle, will have many fewer bubbles from the boiling; an example of this is the dangerous superheating effect where a container of boiling-temperature water may be still until you disturb it slightly, at which point it ‘explodes’ boiling-hot water/steam at you.
-The boil can’t happen without ‘nucleation’ sites to form the seed bubbles.
-A striking example of how important nucleation sites can be is the famous Diet Coke and Mentos eruption effect—it has nothing to do with any chemistry of ‘acidic Diet Coke reacting with basic Mentos’ or anything like that, it is solely driven by the physical fact that a Mentos mint turns out to have thousands of seed bubbles trapped in tiny cracks, which lets the pressurized CO2 gas dissolved in the Diet Coke liquid instantly boil out.
+Microwaved water, because it heats the entire volume of water evenly compared to a hot heating element at the bottom of the kettle, will have many fewer bubbles from the boiling; an example of this is the dangerous superheating effect where a container of boiling-temperature water may be still until you disturb it slightly, at which point it ‘explodes’ boiling-hot water/steam at you.15 The boil can’t happen without ‘nucleation’ sites to form the seed bubbles.
+A striking example of how important nucleation sites can be is the famous Diet Coke and Mentos eruption effect—it has nothing to do with any chemistry of ‘acidic Diet Coke reacting with basic Mentos’ or anything like that.
+The Mentos effect is solely driven by the physical fact that a Mentos mint turns out to have thousands of seed bubbles trapped in tiny cracks, which lets the pressurized CO2 gas dissolved in the Diet Coke liquid instantly boil out.
 Other examples come from food science, where it is well-known that the surface area and texture of food particles are far more important to how they taste than their total volume or mass, because we perceive by molecules docking in taste buds on the tongue & smell receptors in the nose, and the actual mass is irrelevant; so one can engineer low-calorie sugar by making sugar particles with a high surface area and low total mass, which will fit in the same number of sweet taste receptors as the original high-calorie formulation with large heavy sugar particles.
 Bubbles are even critical to water aeration, as fine bubbles maximize surface area & time-in-water.

 Effervescent-tasting.
 So, the problem with microwave water vs boiling water might be the boiling bubbles themselves!
 A lack of bubbles, however small they are, may destroy the flavor.
 It might be the equivalent of wearing nose-clips and then being surprised how hard it is to distinguish potatoes from strawberries, because the aroma is gone.
 Or perhaps the effervescence is pushing more flavor into the tongue’s taste buds.